Argentina Travel Guide - How to Plan a Trip to Argentina

 Argentina itineraries - from 10 days to 2 weeks

-Perfect your Argentina itinerary with local advice!
+Plan your itinerary with local help

-If you’re planning a trip to Argentina and could use some help figuring out a great plan, schedule an Argentina travel consultation with one of our Local Experts!
+If you could use some help figuring out a great plan for your trip, schedule an Argentina travel consultation with Maria, our Buenos Aires-based Local Expert!

-These are one-hour Zoom calls where you’ll get to chat with an Argentina-based travel pro about the trip you’re planning and I’ll share my tips and advice, answer your travel questions, and help you perfect your itinerary.
+These are one-hour Zoom calls where you’ll get to chat with Maria about the trip you’re planning and she’ll share her tips and advice, answer your travel questions, and help you perfect your itinerary.

-The best time to visit Argentina is during the Spring and the early Summer (from September through the end of December).
-During this time of year you’ll have pleasant temperatures in almost the entire country - not too hot in the north, and not too cold in the south - making it an ideal time for outdoor activities everywhere you go.
+During the spring you’ll have pleasant temperatures in almost the entire country - not too hot in the north, and not too cold in the south - making it an ideal time for outdoor activities everywhere you go.
+Hiking, wine tours, and even urban exploring (especially in Buenos Aires, Mendoza and Córdoba) are absolutely ideal in the spring.

 Patagonia bursts into life starting in September, with gorgeous landscapes in full bloom.
 Meanwhile, the little villages in the north are vibrant and full of energy.
 In Buenos Aires, the famous jacaranda trees charm every square with their magnificent purple flowers and the Porteños (residents of the city) emerge from their winter hibernation full of energy and excitement.